Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Photo sessions start shortly after – we’re trying some “special effects” with our godparents here.

-After the Starea Civila, photos are taken with the guests and, depending on the time of the day the ceremony took place, everybody goes either straight to the church or the next ceremony or they meet at the church a few hours later (it’s usually the latter, allowing the bride to change clothes and get into her beautiful wedding dress).
+After the Starea Civila, photos are taken with the guests and, depending on the time of the day the ceremony took place, everybody goes either straight to the church ceremony, or they meet at the church a few hours later (it’s usually the latter, allowing the bride to change clothes and get into her beautiful wedding dress).

-If the first part already took place in a different day, things will start here, usually on a Saturday.
+If the first ceremony has already taken place on a different day, things will start here, usually on a Saturday around noon.

-Again, just like with the previous type of ceremony, you’re not necessarily expected to be present (unless you’re a close friend) but here, it is appreciated if you do show up.
+Again, just like with the previous type of ceremony, you’re not necessarily expected to be present (unless you’re a close friend), but here it’s appreciated if you do show up.

 I can only imagine that all the guests were in their own world as well.
 Because of this, many priests now hurry things as much as they can, but it’s still a long time you’ll have to spend standing up.